fleetdm/fleet/docs/cli/README.md

 CLI Documentation
 =================

 Kolide Fleet provides a server which allows you to manage and orchestrate an osquery deployment across of a set of workstations and servers.
 For certain use-cases, it makes sense to maintain the configuration and data of an osquery deployment in source-controlled files.
 It is also desirable to be able to manage these files with a familiar command-line tool.
-To facilitate this, we are working on an experimental CLI called `fleetctl`.
+To facilitate this, Kolide is working on an experimental CLI called `fleetctl`.

 ### Warning: In Progress

-This CLI is largely just a proposal and large sections (if not most) of this do not work.
+This CLI is currently under active development and many of the APIs and CLIs are in flux.
 The objective user-experience is documented here so that contributors working on this feature can share documentation with the community to gather feedback.

 ## Inspiration